The School for Champions is an educational website that shows you how to achieve your dreams.

 Different densities cause water convection

-Since cold water is more dense than warm water, it will sink to the bottom of the container, causing some convection currents during the freezing process.
+Since cold water is denser than warm water, it will sink to the bottom of the container, causing some convection currents during the freezing process.
 When the temperature of the water gets below 39oF or 4oC, it becomes less dense and will float to the top until the water finally freezes.

 Air convection